feedreader/pluto/README.markdown

 1) fetch all feeds listed in `ruby.yml` and

-2) store all entries in a local database, that is, `ruby.sqlite` in your working folder and
+2) store all entries in a local database, that is, `ruby.db` in your working folder and

 3) generate a planet web page, that is, `ruby.html` using the builtin [`blank` template](https://github.com/geraldb/pluto/blob/master/templates/blank.html.erb) in your working folder using all feed entries from the local database.